Melbourne Convention 2025: The Impacts of Digital Growth on Enterprise, Datacenters & Cloud in Victoria

 Cloud computing is considered to offer users agility, flexibility and efficiency in the digital economy and this looks set to continue – according to Grand View Research, the worldwide public cloud services market is forecast to grow 14.1% p.a. from 2023 to 2030.
 Yet cloud is not static; how will the growing deployment of AI and digital technologies be managed in terms of their strong reliance on considerable volumes of data?
 What role will cloud computing play in this, and how will the forms in which cloud is made available and specific services develop?

-How far do enterprise data centres follow the policies and guidelines of the companies which own them or are data centres left to pursue their own paths towards sustainability?
+How far do data centres follow the policies and guidelines of the companies which own them or are data centres left to pursue their own paths towards sustainability?
 Do service data centres and cloud providers follow relevant corporate policies or are targets based on the profile of individual facilities and their clients?
 What role do different sets of national legislation play?

 Is the community view of data centres still largely ‘unformed’?
 What evidence do we have for what the wider public outside the data centre and associated industries think?
 How does the opinion and information provided by media outlets outside the industry shape the view of the industry among different groups?
 Does this matter – if so, why?
 If not, why not – should it?